Tokha233/TrafficLLM/readme.md

 </div>

 # Citations
-If you are using this work for academic purposes, please cite our [paper](https://dl.acm.org/doi/abs/10.1145/3674213.3674217).
+If you are using this work for academic purposes, please cite our [paper]([https://dl.acm.org/doi/abs/10.1145/3674213.3674217](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5074974)).
 ```
-citation here
+@article{ginige5074974trafficllm,
+  title={Trafficllm: Llms for Improved Open-Set Encrypted Traffic Analysis},
+  author={Ginige, Yasod and Silva, Bhanuka and Dahanayaka, Thilini and Seneviratne, Suranga},
+  journal={Available at SSRN 5074974}
+}
 ```